+'''

+inputs: two natural numbers a and b

-''' while (a \neq b)
+while (a \neq b)

 if (a > b)

 a \coloneqq a - b

 else

-b \coloneqq b - a '''
+b \coloneqq b - a

+return a

+'''

 Euclid's repeated-subtraction algorithm

 The problem at hand is finding the greatest common divisor between two natural numbers a and b.
 The algorithm is a "recipe" for doing so, referring to the numbers themselves in a symbolic manner, such that if you were to set the initial value of a to 49 and the initial value of b to 84 and follow all instructions, at the end you'd get the answer: 7.